James-HoneyBadger/SagaCraft/ADVENTURE_LIBRARY.md

 	- Dynamic lighting, hidden items, traps, environmental effects, and dark-room navigation using light sources
 - **Ideal For**: New authors exploring the IDE, experienced designers looking for reference patterns, and anyone who wants a single adventure that exercises every major feature.

-> Tip: Load the adventure in the IDE (`python -m src.acs.ui.ide`), open the **Adventure Browser**, and select “Colossal StoryWorks Showcase Adventure” to explore or extend it.
+> Tip: Load the adventure in the IDE (`python -m src.acs.ui.ide`), open the **Adventure Browser**, and select “SagaCraft Showcase Adventure” to explore or extend it.

 ---